ss87021456/gRPC-KVStore/README.md

 go run client/client.go
 ```

+## Use Docker to build environment
+`docker build -t [tag-name-for-image] -f .\Dockerfile .`
+`docker run -it -p 6000:6000 [tag-name-for-image]`

 ## Milestone
 - [x] Start with a simple GRPC server and client, make sure communication between each other.
 - [x] Adding the kvstore methods, but keep the kvstore non-persistent (just maintain an in-memory hash table of the kv pairs).
 Get the basic API working for one client first and then test multiple clients.
 - [x] Add persistence, i.e., start writing data to disk upon sets.
 Also, gets may go to disk.
 Make sure everything still works as expected.
 - [ ] Handle large file i.e. > RAM data
-- [ ] Crash-recovery, i.e., ensure that the server can correctly recover data from disk when it restarts.
+- [x] Crash-recovery, i.e., ensure that the server can correctly recover data from disk when it restarts.
 - [ ] Implement the stat method, and take care of other things mentioned on the project page.
 - [ ] Look for and implement optimizations (e.g. Disk Layer optimize)